salesforce/design-system-react/README.md

 ## Getting Started

 Welcome to the project! :wave: This library is the [React](https://facebook.github.io/react/) implementation of the [Salesforce Lightning Design System](https://www.lightningdesignsystem.com/).
 This library has a peer dependency on `@salesforce-ux/design-system`, `react`, and `react-dom`.
 It has been tested with React >=15.4.1 <16 and is stable despite its version number.
 Please polyfill this library in order to meet your target environment needs.
-A 1.0 will be released soon.

 * [Usage](#usage)
 * [Getting Started](https://react.lightningdesignsystem.com/getting-started/)